google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

     in crypto libraries.
 Add a @define if performance is significantly affected to turn off checks.
 - hashcode test in 'numberobjectcalls' fails for long
-- Update JsniConverter to emit a $clinit() as the first line of static methods

 ## Tracking Closure warning issues
 - https://b.corp.google.com/hotlists/269212